 |How to get there: The trail begins at the Kentucky Camp parking lot.
 To get there, drive 21.5 miles south of I-10 from exit 281 heading toward Sonoita on Arizona State Road 83.
 Follow SR 83 as it travels through the beautiful rolling hills and historical ranch grasslands of southeastern Arizona.
 As you get closer to the start of the trail, the scenery will change from rocky, cactus-laden hillsides to large working ranches.
 Turn right at Gardner Canyon road (FR 92) at waypoint 001.
 Drive on the dirt road until you reach waypoint 002 and a sign that directs you to Kentucky camp (about ½ a mile).
 Take the right.
 Stay on the main road.
 Keep going straight at an intersection of another trail at waypoint 003 (another sign here).
 Continue of the main road, ignoring the many 4wd trails leading off left and right until you reach waypoint 004 which is the parking area for Kentucky camp (there is a sign here too).
 You can get detailed description of the road to this parking area from the Kentucky Camp 4WD Adventure (though 4WD is not required).|

-This is one of the best mountain bike trails in southern Arizona.
-It’s got something for everyone, except those who crave extremely technical rides.
 The trail winds its way through grassy fields, mountain foothills and high-desert flora.
 Not only is it beautiful and fun, you can take a trip back in time to the late 1800s!
-You get to visit Kentucky Camp and ride along a portion of the famous Arizona Trail.
-At only an hour and a half from Tucson, it’s a trail that shouldn’t be missed!
-The last mile of the trail can be accessed by car and it's a great spot for the younger children to learn to mountain bike.
+You get to visit Kentucky Camp and hike along a portion of the famous Arizona Trail.
+At only an hour and a half from Tucson, it’s an adventure that shouldn’t be missed!

 If you have some extra time, there are lots of other places and trails to explore in this area.
 Dispersed camping spots along Gardner Canyon are wonderful and can be accessed by most RV’s and campers.